goderich/dissertation/dissertation.md

 Matu'uwal *qumaliʔ\~qaliʔun* 'to peel' was regularized in its suffixed forms, as this correspondence is otherwise limited to word-final position.
 Likewise, Squliq *məqəlwiʔ\~qəlyuʔun* 'to flow' underwent regularization, and apparently late enough that its PV form does not exhibit vowel coalescence: the form is *qəlyuʔun* instead of the expected \*\*qəlyun.
 Note that Matu'uwal has a final /t\~c/ in this root.
 In Matu'uwal, final /ʔ/ to Plngawan /t/ only appears in the syllable *-liʔ*, or in one case, *-riʔ* (discussed below).
 Squliq extends the environment to include the syllable *-lwiʔ*, as in *məqəlwiʔ* 'to flow' or *təlwiʔ* 'mulberry'.^[The Squliq and Skikun *təlwiʔ* 'mulberry' has cognates in Seediq *tədiyuc*.
 Klesan *təluy* appears to be a loan from Squliq based on the sound correspondences.]

-@tbl:gs-t-correspondence includes the Matu'uwal form *ʔangriʔ* (or *wangriʔ*, see correspondences of \*ɹ in @sec:consonant-correspondences).
+@tbl:gs-t-correspondence includes the Matu'uwal form *ʔaŋriʔ* (or *waŋriʔ*, see correspondences of \*ɹ in @sec:consonant-correspondences).
 This form appears distinct from the other correspondences in the table for having an /r/ onset instead of an /l/ in the final syllable, but only in Matu'uwal.
 Seediq agrees with Matu'uwal here, having *rəngədi* or *rəngəji* (with /d/ affrication before the vowel /i/), depending on the dialect.
 More importantly, Seediq does not have final \<c\> [t͡s] in this word, but it does have it in all other words in this correspondence set.
 My explanation is that this word did not originally belong in the same set, but was later added to it by receiving the derivational suffix *-lit* in Plngawan, Squliq, and Skikun (Klesan, S'uli, and Matu'aw have a different suffix in this word).
 I explain the derivational aspect of this correspondence at the end of this section.

 Another word, 'mouse', has unexpected reflexes in Matu'uwal and Skikun: Matu'uwal *qawlit* and Skikun *qolit* (alongside variant pronunciation *qoliʔ*).
 Either this word somehow resisted the sound change that occurred everywhere else in the set, or it was reborrowed from another dialect.
 It is difficult to judge what exactly happened here, although a borrowing scenario appears unlikely, since no other dialects preserved both initial /q/ and final /t/ in this word.